 Understanding the stages of sleep

 To get a better picture of when deep sleep occurs, it helps first to understand the stages of sleep.

 Typically, we go through four to six sleep cycles per night.
-“Interestingly, not all sleep cycles are created equal,” explains Dr. Breus, but on average, it lasts around 90 minutes each (which equals about six to nine hours of sleep).
+“Interestingly, not all sleep cycles are created equal,” explains Dr. Breus, but on average, they last around 90 minutes each (which equals about six to nine hours of sleep).

 When does deep sleep occur?

 Deep sleep is when the body is in a physically restorative state.
-Therefore, it occurs in stage three of the sleep cycle, or as Dr. Breus calls it, the “wake up and feel great” sleep.
+Therefore, it occurs in stage three of the sleep cycle, or, as Dr. Breus calls it, “wake up and feel great” sleep.

 While it’s different for each person, the descent into deep sleep usually happens within an hour of falling asleep.
-As the night progresses, the duration of it decreases with each cycle.
+As the night progresses, its duration decreases with each cycle.